rosharp/the-complete-2022-web-development-bootcamp/README.md

 Complete code of Angela Yu's Web-Development Bootcamp which I took at 2021/2022.

+The code contains all the required changes for each project to work.
+Some of the packages Angela used were updated (some of them became very different), so I had to look for workarounds.

 ## Links to deployed apps

 * ToDo Application: https://frozen-temple-38439.herokuapp.com/